 He/She can access the website at any time to get familiar with what is contained throughout the site.
 Newly enrolled freshmen and graduate should also set up their account on CAREERShark, our online career management system.

 No, their ability to access the career website and use its services continues for life.
 Recent graduates are eligible to use our career services for free 3 months after they graduate.
-The Office of Career Development does offer 2 discounted career packages for alumni tailored to suit their specific career needs.
+Career Development does offer 2 discounted career packages for alumni tailored to suit their specific career needs.